 Discussion

-The passing of the Affordable Care Act (ACA) in 2010 and subsequent Medicaid expansion has been seen as a mechanism to increase the receipt of preventive services (8); however, we found no significant change over time in five out of the six preventive care services for the overall U.S. adult population with diagnosed diabetes from 2008 to 2019.
 Influenza vaccination was the only preventive service that increased significantly during 2008–2019 overall.
-Among subgroups, influenza vaccine uptake, A1C testing, and dental visits tended to improve.
+Among most subgroups, influenza vaccine uptake, A1C testing, and dental visits tended to improve.
 However, foot exams, cholesterol testing, and dental visits among the uninsured tended to decline.
-While the passing of the ACA led to an increase in the number of adults with diagnosed and undiagnosed diabetes who have health insurance, and an increase in their use of health care services (19,20), detecting corresponding increases in the receipt of preventive care has proved more elusive.
-As of 2019, 6.1% of adults with diabetes had not received any of the six preventive services, and this percentage grew to 8.2% in 2020 during the onset of the COVID-19 pandemic.
+The passing of the Affordable Care Act (ACA) in 2010 and subsequent Medicaid expansion has been seen as a mechanism to increase the receipt of preventive services (11); however, we found no significant change over time in five out of the six preventive care services for the overall U.S. adult population with diagnosed diabetes from 2008 to 2019.
+While the passing of the ACA led to an increase in the number of adults with diagnosed and undiagnosed diabetes who have health insurance, and an increase in their access to health care (25,26), detecting corresponding increases in the receipt of preventive care has proved more elusive.
+As of 2019, 6.1% of adults with diabetes had not received any of the six preventive services, and this percentage was8.2% in 2020 during the onset of the COVID-19 pandemic.
+Continued monitoring will help to understand the extent to which the pandemic interrupted preventive care service utilization.